PennWest Edinboro policy is in compliance with the Pennsylvania Right To Know Law

 The right to file a complaint with the U.S. Department of Education concerning alleged

-failures by Edinboro University to comply with the requirements of FERPA.
-The name
+failures by PennWest Edinboro to comply with the requirements of FERPA.
+The name and

 Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202-4605